Fungus: As pathogens

 Some fungi can cause serious diseases in humans, several of which may be fatal if untreated.
 These include aspergillosis, candidiasis, coccidioidomycosis, cryptococcosis, histoplasmosis, mycetomas, and paracoccidioidomycosis.
 Furthermore, a person with immunodeficiency is more susceptible to disease by genera such as Aspergillus, Candida, Cryptoccocus, Histoplasma, and Pneumocystis.
 Other fungi can attack eyes, nails, hair, and especially skin, the so-called dermatophytic and keratinophilic fungi, and cause local infections such as ringworm and athlete's foot.
 Fungal spores are also a cause of allergies, and fungi from different taxonomic groups can evoke allergic reactions.

 As targets of mycoparasites

 Organisms that parasitize fungi are known as mycoparasitic organisms.
 About 300 species of fungi and fungus-like organisms, belonging to 13 classes and 113 genera, are used as biocontrol agents against plant fungal diseases.
 Fungi can also act as mycoparasites or antagonists of other fungi, such as Hypomyces chrysospermus, which grows on bolete mushrooms.

 Fungi can also become the target of infection by mycoviruses.

 Communication

 There appears to be electrical communication between fungi in word-like components according to spiking characteristics.

 Possible impact on climate

 According to a study published in the academic journal Current Biology, fungi can soak from the atmosphere around 36% of global fossil fuel greenhouse gas emissions.
+This is because mycorrhizal fungi that directly participate in photosynthesis create a network that holds the soil together at the same time.
+Such fungi are severely threatened by herbicides, fungicides, fertlizers, deforestation, pollution and covering soil with impermeable materials like concrete.